chasm/reb/README.md

     ```js
     import routes from './routes.js';

     app.use(routes);
     ```

-8. We also let Express now that we're behind a proxy server and to trust the X-Forwarded headers:
+8. We also let Express know that we're behind a proxy server and to trust the `X-Forwarded-*` headers: "Although the app will not fail to run if the application variable trust proxy is not set, it will incorrectly register the proxy’s IP address as the client IP address unless trust proxy is configured."

     ```js
     app.set('trust proxy', 1);